albatros69/monit-pi/README.md

      the directory ./www/cache where we will store the PNG files to avoid generating them at each request.

+If you want to enable the monitoring of rtorrent as your bittorrent client, just enable the XML-RPC interface via the "scgi_local" option in your .rtorrent.rc file, and update the ./monit/def_metrics.py file accordingly (see the get_torrent function).

 That's all Folks!